-What does non-toxic insect spray mean?
+What does plant-powered insect spray mean?

 Did you know that ‘pesticide’ translates to ‘pest killer’?
 These chemicals are highly effective at destroying insects and other harmful organisms, but often at a hidden cost.

 Pesticides don’t just target pests; they can also harm beneficial insects, pets and people, especially children.
-Our first instinct may be to grab a spray can or powder to eliminate an infestation, but these products can bring hidden risks into our homes.
+Our first instinct may be to grab a spray can or powder to eliminate an infestation, but these products can bring unseen risks into our homes.

 What are the 'best' chemicals (that are the worst for you) in pest control?